-Action Team Operations: Operating procedures for the Action Team are those found under the GIT section of this document.
-Special considerations for Action Team operating procedures include:
+Operations: Operating procedures for the Action Team are those found under the GTs section of this document.
+Special considerations for Action Team procedures include:

 They are charged with a specific mission and strategic priorities.

 Staffing will be dependent on the mission.